facelessuser/Rummage/docs/src/markdown/usage.md

 ![Content Tab](/images/content_tab.png)

+!!! tip
+    You can hide/show columns by right clicking the list header to get a special context menu.
+You can then deselect or select the the column(s) you wish to hide/show respectively.

 ## Options

 Rummage supports the default regular expression library ([Re][re]) that comes with Python and the 3rd party [Regex][regex] library, and though the basic syntax and features are similar between the two, Regex provides many additional features, some of which causes the syntax to deviate greatly from Re.
 If you are using Re, you will not see all the options shown below.
 Please check out documentation for whichever engine you have chosen to learn more about its specific feature set.
 This documentation will only briefly cover the features that can be enabled in each engine.